juhayash/portfolio/README.md

 #### Description
-- Role: Project owner
+- Created a web application that integrates Game Theory Optimal strategies for Texas Hold'em Poker
-- Led a team of five developers and contributed to the development of a Poker-AI application for Texas Hold’em Poker.
+- As a Project Owner, I led a team of six developers with Agile methodologies and Scrum practices, such as managing project features, sprint planning, user stories, and user points.
-- Managed project features, sprint planning, and product backlog prioritization.
+- Crafted the frame layout for the product using Figma.
-- Designed the hand-evaluation function for optimal preflop actions and validated results against GTO AI data in **python**.
+- Added features such as drobox and buttons with ReactNative.
-- Developed both low and high-fidelity wireframes for user- friendly app interfaces in **React Native**.
+- Designed the hand-evaluation function to output the optimal action in Python.
-- Implemented agile methodologies and Scrum practices, overcoming challenges in front-end development and task estimation.
+- Created unit test files and reached to 97% accuracy against GTO AI data.

 ### Mine Sweeper AI